 - He has treated them well and wants this to be the basis for their treaty.

-They agree on one and make a covenant of peace together at the same spot where Abraham and former Philistine king had done so a hundred years earlier.
+They agree and make a covenant of peace together at the same spot where Abraham and a former Philistine king had done so a hundred years earlier.

 34When Esau was forty years old he married Judith the daughter of Beeri the Hittite, and Basemath the daughter of Elon the Hittite; 35and they brought grief to Isaac and Rebekah.